 To request an extension, a memo with a justifying statement and the agreed-upon date must be submitted by the instructor to the Office of Graduate Enrollment Services.
 A deferred grade that is not resolved before the end of this period automatically converts to an F and cannot be changed without approval by the Graduate School.
-A memo with a justifying statement for changing the F grade must be submitted by the instructor to the Office of Graduate Enrollment Services a DF that has defaulted to an F grade be changed.
+A memo with a justifying statement for changing the F grade must be submitted by the instructor to the Office of Graduate Enrollment Services in order to request a DF that has defaulted to an F grade be changed.

-If an instructor does not submit a grade (including a quality grade, DF, or R) for a graduate student by the gradereporting deadline, the designation NG (no grade) appears on the transcript.
-An NG that is not reconciled within 12 weeks following the posting of the NG automatically defaults to an F.
+If an instructor does not submit a grade (including a quality grade, DF, or R) for a graduate student by the grade-reporting deadline, the designation NG (no grade) appears on the transcript.
+A NG that is not reconciled within 12 weeks following the posting of the NG automatically becomes an F.

-A DF or NG that has converted to an F may not be changed without approval from the Graduate School.
-Requests for approval must be submitted by the instructor to the Office of Graduate Enrollment Services.
-The request must include a justification for the change.
+A (DF) or (NG) that has converted to an F may not be changed without approval from the Graduate School.
+Requests for approval must be submitted by the instructor to the Office of Graduate Enrollment Services and include a justification for the change.

-It is to be emphasized that no deferred (DF), missing (), or no (NG) grades may remain on the record at those times when a student reaches an academic benchmark.
-Benchmarks include completion of a degree program (e.g., master's completed for a student continuing through for a doctoral degree) the doctoral qualifying examination and comprehensive examinations, and final oral examination/final performance.
+It is to be emphasized that no deferred (DF) or missing (NG) grades may remain on the record at those times when a student reaches an academic benchmark.
+Benchmarks include completion of a degree program the doctoral qualifying examination and comprehensive examinations, and final oral presentation/final performance.
 Graduate programs may add additional benchmarks.

-Revised by Graduate Council, April 2011 Revised by Graduate Council, March 2014; Effective Fall 2014
+Revised by Graduate Council, April 2011